danielscholl/hol-win11/README.md

    - In Docker Settings enable the following settings.

         1. Start Docker Desktop when you login
-        2. Expose Daemon on tcp://localhost:2375 without TLS.

-- Install Cascadia Font and set as VSCode default.
+- Set Cascadia Font as the VSCode default.

   ```bash
     # VSCode settings.json